Chicago Blackhawks: Mascot

 Tommy Hawk poses with servicemen in October 2021.

 The Blackhawks mascot is Tommy Hawk, an anthropomorphic black hawk who wears the Blackhawks' four feathers on his head, along with a Blackhawks jersey and hockey pants.
 Tommy Hawk often participates in the T-shirt toss and puck chuck at the United Center.
 He walks around the concourse greeting fans before and during the game.
 The team introduced Tommy Hawk in the 2001–02 season.
 Tommy Hawk was inducted into the Mascot Hall of Fame in 2019.

 Practice facilities

-The Blackhawks practice facility, the Fifth Third Arena (previously named MB Ice Arena prior to May 2019), is located in Chicago's Near West Side.
-The 125,000 ft2 facility opened in 2017 and cost $65 million to construct.
-The Fifth Third Arena also serves as a community center and hosts youth, high school, and adult hockey and ice skating programs, and in 2026, will serve as the home of the Chicago Steel of the United States Hockey League following an expansion of the arena.
+The Blackhawks practice facility, the Blackhawks Ice Center (previously named MB Ice Arena prior to May 2019 and Fifth Third Arena from May 2019 to January 2026), is located in Chicago's Near West Side.
+When the facility originally opened in 2017, it was 125,000 ft2 and cost $65 million to construct.
+An expansion was announced in 2025 and completed in January 2026, adding two new ice rinks and expanding the total size to 250,000 ft2.
+The Blackhawks Ice Center also serves as a community center and hosts youth, high school, and adult hockey and ice skating programs, and will serve as the home of the Chicago Steel of the United States Hockey League (USHL) when the 2026-27 USHL season begins.
+The Steel will play at USG Arena, a 2000+ seated arena that was added in the 2026 expansion.

 The Blackhawks had previously used Johnny's Ice House West and The Edge Ice Arena in suburban Bensenville (the latter also previously used by the Steel) as their practice facility.